Child Care Subsidies & Assistance in Texas

 Income limits by family size

-- Income ceiling (85% SMI, annual): Maximum gross household income for CCS eligibility, statewide ceiling per TWC.
+- Income ceiling (85% SMI, annual): Maximum gross household income for CCS eligibility, statewide ceiling per TWC BCY26.
+Local Workforce Development Boards may set lower entry thresholds based on available funding.

 85% SMI figures from TWC's Board Contract Year 2026 (Oct 1, 2025 – Sept 30, 2026) Income Eligibility and Maximum Parent Share of Cost card.
 Updated by TWC each October 1.
+Family sizes 1–6 only; families of 7+ use the family-of-6 limit per TWC policy.
 Effective October 1, 2025; check the state portal for the latest figures.

 State pre-K in Texas